jchiang87/asp_migration/cvs_to_git/README.md

 ## Converting the ASP package in CVS to a git repo

-For converting a CVS repository to git, a straight-forward option is to use the `cvs2git` script which is part of the [cvs2svn](https://github.com/mhagger/cvs2svn) package.
+For converting a CVS repository to git, a straight-forward option is to use the `cvs2git` script, which is part of the [cvs2svn](https://github.com/mhagger/cvs2svn) package.
 Basic instructions to use `cvs2git` to convert a CVS repo are [here](https://www.mcs.anl.gov/~jacob/cvs2svn/cvs2git.html).
 This README describes the process for the ASP set of modules and similar packages in the Fermi/SLAC CVS repository, with some additional steps to provide a cleaner commit history.

 ### Conversion steps